UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/04-faceting-and-filtering.md

 >* What is the most common amount for an Author Publishing Charge?
 >
 >>## Solution
->> 1. Open your 'Large DOAJ dump' project
+>> 1. Open or navigate to your 'DOAJ big csv' project
 >> 2. The number of records is displayed prominently on the project's main screen
 >>  ![Number of records](../assets/img/num-records.png)
 >> 3. This is actually a bit of a trick question.
 Move a column to the end to get a count of columns.
->> 4. If you sort your records by title, then go to the LAST page of records, you will either see non-Latin characters or some random nonsense.
+>> 4. If you sort your records by title, then go to the LAST page of records, you will see non-Latin characters.
 >> 5. Create a text facet, then sort by count.
 The most common APC amount is 1000.
 But 1000 what?
 >{: .solution}
 {: .challenge}